octobercms/docs/database-relations.md

 <a name="polymorphic-relations"></a>
 ### Polymorphic relations

+Polymorphic relations allow a model to belong to more than one other model on a single association.

+<a name="one-to-one-polymorphic-relations"></a>
+### One To One

 #### Table structure

-Polymorphic relations allow a model to belong to more than one other model on a single association.
+A one-to-one polymorphic relation is similar to a simple one-to-one relation; however, the target model can belong to more than one type of model on a single association.
 For example, imagine you want to store photos for your staff members and for your products.
 Using polymorphic relationships, you can use a single `photos` table for both of these scenarios.
 First, let's examine the table structure required to build this relationship:

     staff
         id - integer